You need to raise your credit score. Here's how:

 . currently rate the highest in terms of customer satisfaction, operation fees, and accreditations.

-It can be hard to temporarily have a bad credit score, but it's not as bad as having a substantial amount of unpaid debt hanging over you.
+It can be hard to have a temporarily bad credit score, but it's not as bad as having a substantial amount of unpaid debt hanging over you.